 - Mortgage rates change daily; sometimes multiple times a day.
 When you apply for a mortgage ask when the interest rate will be locked.
 Some companies automatically lock at application and there are even some that don’t lock until a few days before closing.
 At JB Mortgage Capital, Inc. we let the client choose when to lock.

 - Ask questions and if your Loan Officer avoids answering them you might want to find a new mortgage company to work with.

 JB Mortgage Capital, Inc.

 If you are looking to purchase a home or refinance a current mortgage please be sure to contact us for a no-cost/no-obligation quote.
 Loan Officer Kevin O’Connor has over 14 years of experience in the mortgage industry and will take the time to find out how we can best meet your mortgage needs.
-We offer a wide variety of loan programs including those with less than perfect credit and/or a small down payment.
-We have an A+ rating with the Better Business Bureau, AAA rating with the Business Consumers Alliance, Five Star rating on Zillow and a Five Star rating on Mortgage101.com.
+We offer a wide variety of loan programs including those with less-than-perfect credit and/or a small down payment.
+We have an A+ rating with the Better Business Bureau, AAA rating with the Business Consumers Alliance, a Five Star rating on Zillow, and a Five Star rating on Mortgage101.com.